It’s hard to be a good mother all of the time. But after the divorce, I feel like a horrible mother and like I’m constantly doing it wrong.

 I feel like a horrible mother today.

 That’s not true.
-In my heart of hearts, I know that I was right to correct the children, but I still feel like shit because of the way I did it, and because immediately afterwards they had to leave for two days to stay with their father.
+In my heart of hearts, I know that I was right to correct the children, but I still feel like shit because of the way I did it, and because immediately afterward they had to leave for two days to stay with their father.

 This morning, I wanted to send Puck to school with pitas and tzatziki.
 He hasn’t had it before (I’ve given it to his sister), so I wanted him to try it out.
 He refused outright.
 Made up his mind immediately that he wasn’t going to do it.
 I asked him to try anyway.
 He took a very tiny bit on his finger, put it on his tongue and immediately spit it out.